Adobe-Marketing-Cloud/aep-sdks-documentation/install-instructions-guide.md

 ## Install the Swift AEP Mobile SDK extensions

+### (Optional) Existing ACP users

+Remove the Adobe pods prefixed with `ACP` from your Podfile so the Swift extensions can be installed in the following steps.

 ### Add the dependencies to the Podfile

 Add the Mobile Core and Edge extensions to your project using Cocoapods.
 Add following pods in the `Podfile`: